 Use prepared molecules, deviation diagnostics, or token inventories Guides

-Compare measured enumeration/decoder timings Timings
+Compare measured benchmark snapshots Timings

 Look up signatures and return objects API